panoptes/panoptes-utils/README.md

 A simple config param server.
 Runs as a Flask microservice that delivers JSON documents in response to requests for config key items.

-For more details and usage examples, see the[config server README](panoptes / utils / config / README.md).
+For more details and usage examples, see the [config server README](panoptes/utils/config/README.md).

 ```python
 >> > from panoptes.utils.config.server import config_server